mih/Psignifit-3.x/doc-src/PSYCHOMETRICFUNCTIONS.rst

 Specifying the shape of the psychometric function
 =================================================

 In this section you can find some more information about the different shapes your psychometric function can take.
+Which one you go for is mainly dictated by your data but you should also take theoretical aspects into account.

 A variety of different parametric shapes for psychometric functions have been used.
 In probit analysis for example, the data are essentially fit by a cumulative gaussian; visual contrast detection data have been reported to be well fit by a weibull distribution function.
-Fitting visual contrast detection with a weibull function is also theoretically appealing because it corresponds to the Quick pooling model ([Graham_1989]_ p.
+Fitting visual contrast detection with a weibull function is also theoretically appealing because it corresponds to the quick pooling model ([Graham_1989]_ p.
 165).

 Psignifit supports a relatively large number of psychometric function shapes.
 These are selected using two keywords: 'sigmoid' and 'core'.
 To understand the meaning of these two keywords, let us take a look at the model that psignifit tries to fit:

 .. math::